 Heart Carver dagger.
 Actually a bit better than Spineripper with more damage and ITD and deadly strike, but I think Grim's is still better for the necro's melee.

 Infernostride boots, don't think anyone wants max fire resist that badly, the spearazon is the one that might consider it, but I really want to keep 40% run speed on her rather than 20%.

-Buriza-Do Kyanon, the first time any of the teams found that, but no use for it here.
+Buriza-Do Kyanon, the first time any of my teams found that too, but no use for it here.
 (Anyone else ever disappointed that there's not much use for bows in general in this game?
 They're only for one tree build of only one class.
 Maybe the druid could have had some sort of hunter subclass.
 It won't work for my necromancer here because it would never hit, there's nothing for attack rating on either the weapon or any of his skills.)